Sirui-Xu/InterDiff/interdiff/README.md

 #### Preparing data from the BEHAVE dataset

 The config file is located at [./data/cfg/behave.yml](data/cfg/BEHAVE.yml).
-You may directly follow the structure in the config file, *i.e.,* putting the data into a folder named [./data/behave/](data/behave/), or you can modify the config file.
+You may follow the structure in the config file, *i.e.,* putting the data into a folder named [./data/behave/](data/behave/), or you can modify the config file.

+You can download our processed data from [this link](), unzip the file, and put it under [./data/](data/).

-Please follow the steps below:
+Or follow the steps below:
 * Download the motion data from [this link](https://datasets.d2.mpi-inf.mpg.de/cvpr22behave/behave-30fps-params-v1.tar), and put them into [./data/behave/sequence](data/behave/sequence/).
 The final file structure should be:
     ```
     ./data/behave/sequence